mabq/arch-base/README.md

 - Change the value of the `password` variable in `/group_vars/all.yml` (if needed):

-    That password will be used for disk encryption and for the root user --- make sure you use a long random password, you will almost never need to type it manually and it must be secure.
+    That password will be used for disk encryption and for the root user account --- make sure you use a long random password, you will almost never need to type it manually and it must be secure.

-    Because this repo is public you must encrypt the value of the password with an encryption password --- also make sure you use a long, random encryption password.
+    Because this repo must be public you must encrypt the password with an encryption password --- also make sure you use a long, random encryption password.
 To avoid mistyping the password store it on a file with the following command:

     ```bash
-    echo "{encryption-password}" > ~/.vault_key; chmod 600 ~/.vault_key
+    echo "{encryption-password-here}" > ~/.vault_key; chmod 600 ~/.vault_key
     ```

     Encrypt the password:

     ```bash
-    ansible-vault encrypt_string '{password}' --vault-password-file ~/.vault_key --name 'password'`
+    ansible-vault encrypt_string '{password-to-encrypt-here}' --vault-password-file ~/.vault_key --name 'password'`
     ```

     Copy the output and replace the `password` variable value in `/group_vars/all.yml`.